The Role of a Business Agent in Australia

 1. Confidentiality Agreements: Consider requiring the agent to sign a confidentiality agreement to protect any sensitive business information they may have access to.
 This is particularly important if the agent will be involved in negotiations or other high-stakes business activities.

-2. Non-Compete Clauses: Include a non-compete clause in the agreement to prevent the agent from representing competing businesses during the term of the agreement.
+2. Non-Compete Clauses: Consider a Non-compete Agreement to prevent the agent from representing competing businesses during the term of the agreement.
 This helps to avoid conflicts of interest and ensures that the agent’s efforts are focused solely on your business.

 3. Indemnification Clauses: Include indemnification clauses that protect your business from any legal claims or liabilities that may arise from the agent’s actions.
 This is particularly important if the agent will be acting on your behalf in negotiations or other legal matters.